buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.11-0.12.md

 - [Export](https://buildpacks.io/docs/concepts/components/lifecycle/export/)
 - [Create](https://buildpacks.io/docs/concepts/components/lifecycle/create/)

+**Note** [Rebase](https://buildpacks.io/docs/concepts/components/lifecycle/rebase/) an image exported to OCI layout format is not supported.

 #### Before executing the lifecycle

-Input images required by any phase, like the `run-image`, must be saved on disk in OCI layout format in the local storage previously defined following the
+Input images required by any phase, like the `run-image` or `previous-image`, must be saved on disk in OCI layout format in the local storage previously defined following the
 [rules](https://github.com/buildpacks/spec/blob/platform/v0.12/platform.md#map-an-image-reference-to-a-path-in-the-layout-directory) to convert the reference to a path.

 #### During lifecycle execution